-- 6. During the vertical climb or vertical descent, the wings must remain parallel to the horizon.
-There will be a one (1) point deduction per five (5) degrees of deviation of the vertical (yaw) axis from horizontal.
-This deviation is often referred to as "dragging a wing". - 7.
-As the aircraft nears the point where it would stop climbing, it must pivot in a plane parallel to vertical.
-Ideally, the aircraft pivots around its centre of gravity.
-To avoid a deduction, the aircraft must pivot around an axis point which cannot not be farther away from its centre of gravity than its wingtips (1/2 wingspan, Pivot Point Range from A to B, Figure 19).
+- 7. As the aircraft nears the point where it would stop climbing, it must pivot in a plane parallel to vertical.
+Ideally, the aircraft pivots around its center of gravity.
+To avoid a deduction, the aircraft must pivot around an axis point which cannot not be farther away from its center of gravity than its wingtips (1/2 wingspan, Pivot Point Range from A to B, Figure 19).
 The downgrade for this deviation (often referred to as "flying over the top") is one (1) point per half wingspan that the point of rotation exceeds the maximum allowed (Pivot Point B, Figure 19). - 8.
 The rate at which the aircraft pivots around its vertical axis is not a judging criterion. - 9.
 The wings must remain in the vertical geometric plane throughout the turnaround, and the aircraft 's attitude before and after the turnaround must be absolutely vertical, with no extraneous movement.
 There must be no rotation around the longitudinal or lateral axes.
 If there is movement around any axis other than the yaw axis, often referred to as "torquing" (Figure 20), there is a deduction of one (1) point for each five (5) degrees off axis.